- Search The Registry

 - My Account

-James Beckwourth was born in 1798 in Frederick County, Virginia to an African-American slave mother and English father, Sir Jennings Beckwourth.
-Beckwourth's family moved to Missouri in the early 1800's, and he was apprenticed to a Blacksmith in St. Louis when he was a young man.
-In the summer of 1824 he signed on with General William Ashley for a trapping expedition to the Rocky Mountains.
+James Pierson Beckwourth was born in Frederick County, Virginia, to an African slave mother and white-English father, Sir Jennings Beckwourth.
+Beckwourth's family moved to Missouri in the early 1800s, and he was apprenticed to a Blacksmith in St. Louis when he was a young man.
+In the summer of 1824, he signed on with General William Ashley for a trapping expedition to the Rocky Mountains.

-Beckwourth's role in American history was often dismissed by historians of the late nineteenth and early twentieth centuries.
+Beckwourth's role in American history was often dismissed by late nineteenth and early twentieth centuries historians.
 Many of his acquaintances considered the book something of a joke.
 Truth is often something much bigger than merely the accuracy of details.
-And to discover the truth of what life was like for the fur trappers of the 1820s, the Crow Indians of the 1830s, the pioneers of the Southwest in the 1840s, or the gold miners of California in the 1850s, you can find no better source than the life of Jim Beckwourth.
+And to discover the truth of what life was like for the fur trappers of the 1820s, the Crow Native Americans of the 1830s, the pioneers of the Southwest in the 1840s, or the gold miners of California in the 1850s, you can find no better source than the life of Jim Beckwourth.

 The Black West by William Loren Katz.